Siroopfles/NovaPort/.nova/workflows/nova-leadarchitect/WF_ARCH_SYSTEM_DESIGN_PHASE_001_v1.md

 # Workflow: System Design Phase Management (WF_ARCH_SYSTEM_DESIGN_PHASE_001_v1)

-**Goal:** To manage and execute a complete system design phase for a new project or major feature, resulting in a documented architecture, key technical decisions, and defined interfaces, all logged in ConPort.
+**Goal:** To manage and execute a complete system design phase for a new project or major feature, resulting in a documented architecture, key technical decisions, and defined interfaces, all logged in NovaPort-MCP.

 **Primary Actor:** Nova-LeadArchitect
-**Primary Specialist Actors (delegated to by Nova-LeadArchitect):** Nova-SpecializedSystemDesigner, Nova-SpecializedConPortSteward
+**Primary Specialist Actors (delegated to by Nova-LeadArchitect):** Nova-SpecializedSystemDesigner, Nova-SpecializedNovaPortSteward

 **Trigger / Recognition:**